 Oral Hygiene & Gum (Periodontal) Disease

+Our general dentist in Desoto helps you to maintain good oral hygiene.
 Practicing good oral hygiene is the foundation of preventative dentistry.
-It protects against excessive plaque build up, bacteria, cavities, infection and bad breath.
+Most importantly it protects against excessive plaque build up, bacteria, cavities, infection and bad breath.
 It also mirrors the health of your overall body.

 Poor oral hygiene is a major contributor to oral infection, tooth decay and gum disease (periodontal disease).
 Gum disease is an infectious disease caused by excessive tartar and multiplying bacteria.
 Gum pockets become inflamed, eventually leading to tooth loss if left untreated.

 According to substantial international studies, periodontal disease is linked to an increased risk of developing more serious health complications.
 These include: Type 2 diabetes, cancer, stroke, digestive disorders and heart disease.
 For pregnant mothers with gum disease, the risks of premature delivery and low birth weight are also heightened.

 Therefore our dentists have a strong focus on education and are committed to the health and longevity of your teeth.